etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.transformations/aggregation-2.md

   <div><span class="xref">ETLBox.DataFlow.DataFlowTransformation&lt;TInput, TOutput&gt;.TargetBlock</span></div>
   <a id="ETLBox_DataFlow_Transformations_Aggregation_2_TaskName_" data-uid="ETLBox.DataFlow.Transformations.Aggregation`2.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Transformations_Aggregation_2_TaskName" data-uid="ETLBox.DataFlow.Transformations.Aggregation`2.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
+  <div class="markdown level1 summary"><p>Aggregates data by the given aggregation methods.
-with a default name that can be overwritten.</p>
+The aggregate is a partial-blocking transformation - only the aggregation values are stored in separate memory objects.
+When all rows have been processed by the aggregation, the aggregated values are written into the output.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#